Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

-You’ll create this fun little snack that they can lay around outside and hopefully draw the Easter bunny to your home.
+You’ll create this fun little snack that they can lay around outside and hopefully draw the Easter bunny to your home.Make this Easter craft

 12. Potato Stamping

 I love the idea of using potatoes as stamps.
-This is a great Easter craft, but it could be reworked so that it could be a fun craft to do year round.
+This is a great Easter craft, but it could be re-worked so that it could be a fun craft to do year-round.

-But with this particular work you add things to the potato to make it look like an Easter egg.
+However, with this particular work, you add things to the potato to make it look like an Easter egg.
 Then dip it in paint and press it on paper.
-You’ll have a really cool looking Easter print on your paper.
+You’ll have a really nice looking Easter print on your paper.Make this Easter craft

 14. Shaving Cream Easter Eggs